anhaehne/homeassistant_electrolux_purei9/README.md

 Most of the code is taken from: https://github.com/Phype/purei9-cli

 The vacuum needs a static ip address.
-Add this to oyu ha config:
+Add this to your ha config:

 ``` yaml
 vacuum: